Rationale

 - Sub-10ms end-to-end latency workloads

-- Exactly-once transactions
+- Exactly-once transactions across topics

 - Compacted topics